 Medical practitioners in the US revealed that female patients typically begin to report signs of stress as early as 36 years old.
 When the body feels stressed it produces high levels of ‘stress hormones’ such as cortisol and noradrenaline, which in turn affect every other hormone in the body, causing possible reproductive hormonal imbalance as well as a thyroid imbalance.

 The imbalance caused by an overproduction of stress hormones can result in insomnia, anxiety, depression, and panic attacks.

 Eating disorders like anorexia, bulimia, and binge eating can all be a cause of hormonal imbalance in women.
 These changes in hormone levels are a direct response to the body experiencing starvation and trying to conserve energy.

 In young girls, the hormonal imbalance caused by eating disorders can result in weak bones, stunted growth, and possible osteoporosis later in life.
 For women in their reproductive years, hormonal imbalance can affect metabolism, fertility, and pregnancy.

-Certain types of birth control pills contain small amounts of female hormones and this additional amount can create an imbalance when added to the naturally produced hormones in the body.
+Certain types of birth control contain small amounts of female hormones and this additional amount can create an imbalance when added to the naturally produced hormones in the body.